GhostMeshIO/UnifiedCognitionFramework/Web-Dashboard/README.md

 ## ✦ Testing

-A simple test suite is not yet included, but you can manually verify:
+Manual verification steps:

 - **D³ updates**: Open browser console and watch for `fetchD3Metrics` every 3 seconds.
+Sparklines should update.
 - **Quick Ask**: Enter a prompt and check that results appear (even with dummy keys you should see error cards).
 - **Drag & drop**: Reorder modules and refresh – order should persist.
 - **Node bar**: Observe peer count, status, and latency changes every 5 seconds.
 - **API key modal**: Open, enter keys, save, and verify that green dots appear in the constellation.

-For automated testing, you can use PHPUnit for proxy endpoints and Jest for JavaScript modules (future work).
+For automated testing, consider using PHPUnit for proxy endpoints and Jest for JavaScript modules (future work).

 ---